‘English Republican Ideas and Translation Networks in Early Modern Germany, c1640-1848’

-My research so far has focused mainly on the English republican Henry Neville and his political thought.
+My first monograph focused on the English republican Henry Neville and his political thought:

 Henry Neville and English Republican Culture in the Seventeenth Century